decretist/Dissertation/Chapter1/school-faculty-university.md

 title: School, Faculty, University
 ---
-Both the content and the form of the *Decretum* had an enormous impact on the civilization of Medieval Europe.
+Both the content and the form of the *Decretum* had an enormous impact on the civilization of medieval Europe.
 Gratian's methodological breakthrough transformed the study of canon law into a rigorous academic discipline.
 His imposition of a consistent interpretive framework (hermeneutic) on the inherited and internally contradictory mass of canonical texts transformed them into a coherent system of law.
-A generation before Gratian, Ivo of Chartres (†.1115) had proposed the possibility of such a program in the preface to his own canonical collections but had left its application to his readers.
+A generation before Gratian, Ivo of Chartres (†1115) had proposed the possibility of such a program in the preface to his own canonical collections, but he left its application to his readers.
 Gratian demonstrated that Ivo's program could in fact be carried out in a truly systematic way and did so at an historical moment when the need for such a sweeping synthesis was particularly compelling.
-Gratian was working in the immediate aftermath of the Concordat of Worms (1122) that recognized the formal juridical independence of the Church from secular authority.
-Gratian's *Decretum* provided a comprehensive blueprint for the legal machinery by which the Church ultimately came to govern the many aspects of life in a pervasively Christian society over which it claimed exclusive jurisdiction.
+Gratian was working in the immediate aftermath of the Concordat of Worms (1122), which recognized the formal juridical independence of the Church from secular authority.
+Gratian's *Decretum* provided a comprehensive blueprint for the legal machinery by which the Church ultimately came to govern the many aspects of life in Christian society over which it claimed exclusive jurisdiction.

 The form in which Gratian's intellectual achievement was transmitted had as great an impact as its content.
 The *Decretum* was arguably